 Key Differences

 The best nutrition tool is the one you can sustain for a year.
-For most people, that is not a daily log.
+For many people, that is not a daily log.

 Who Should Choose What